kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 **Warning:** I recommend running the shellcode in a newly started `binexec` session, and do not run it twice in one `binexec` session.
 Since each process, including `binexec`, can only request one page through `MMAP` in its lifetime, running the code after other a prior `MMAP` operation will return the `NULL` pointer (address `0`) and generate a segmentation fault when the last line tries to write to memory at address `0`.

 At this point, we have already planted the exploit and it is just waiting to be triggered when the kernel executes the page.
 However, the page we just returned may not be the only free page in the pwnyOS memory allocator.
 There are many programs that have exited before at this point, including the `binexec` loop in the sandbox and the `binexec` used to gain user privilege and solve Crazy_Caches.
-If you are following along this to get to root, I recommend saving all your exploit code used to escape the initial binexec loop and getting user level permissions, and then reboot.
-The less interference there are, the more likely (and faster) the exploit is going to succeed.
+To reduce the number of such pages, I rebooted the system and performed only necessary exploits to get to `user` before doing all the previous steps so that I can more easily get to the exploit page.

-The next step involves repeatedly running `/user/.gitignore` until we see `user` on the top left corner of the screen change to `root` indicating that the current process runs at root.
+The next step involves repeatedly running `/user/.gitignore` until we reach the malicious page, where we will see `user` on the top left corner of the screen change to `root` indicating that the current process runs at root.
 In rash, I simply ran the command `/user/.gitignore` or `run /user/.gitignore`.
 But afterwards, I was dropped into a `binexec` session instead (since there are previously exited `binexec` processes).
 In this case, I ran this shellcode to execute `/user/.gitignore`:
 ```
 b801000000bbade00408cd80c32f757365722f2e67697469676e6f726500
 ```